Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

    - Address the absence of carbon-free energy data for regions that are not yet operational.
 - **Power and Water Usage Effectiveness (PUE and WUE):**
    - Standardize reporting of power usage effectiveness (PUE) and water usage effectiveness (WUE) for each cloud region.
-   - Align WUE reporting among cloud providers (e.g., Google matching what Azure provides) and address the variation in PUE data publication schedules.
+   - Align WUE reporting among cloud providers and address the variation in PUE data publication schedules.
 - **Net Zero Reporting and Goals:**
    - Define the market method for calculating Net Zero goals, including energy-based offsets such as PPAs, RECs, and carbon offsets.
    - Report and align net carbon data on a region-by-region basis and identify regions that achieve zero net carbon emissions.